About storage

 The location in which Amperity stores outputs is configurable.
 The first step for a new tenant allows your brand to choose one of the following storage locations:

-• An Amazon S3 storage location that is owned and managed by your brand
+1. An Amazon S3 storage location that is owned and managed by your brand.

-• An Amazon S3 storage location that is only used by your tenant that is provisioned automatically by Amperity (default)
+2. An Amazon S3 storage location that is only used by your tenant that is provisioned automatically by default and managed by Amperity.

-To configure Amperity to use an Amazon S3 storage location that is owned and managed by your brand do the following:
+Configure a new tenant to use an Amazon S3 storage location that is owned and managed by your brand.

 Step 1.